-A comprehensive paper with a defense is a required and carefully laddered building block for the PhD dissertation, which requires original research followed by an oral defense.
+A comprehensive paper with a defence is a required and carefully laddered building block for the PhD dissertation, which requires original research followed by an oral defence.

 We also offer an innovative and optional field-learning opportunity that can be independently designed in lieu of coursework.
 For some of our students, this option has enabled research collaboration at another university or in a specialized research setting.
 A field learning experience may take place fulltime over several weeks or provide an opportunity for ongoing association with another researcher or research institute.
 Importantly, it is designed by you with the support of our faculty.

 Our faculty members support a diverse range of research interests across all types of direct practice, public policy, international social work, disability, health and wellbeing, Indigenous issues, organizations and community development.
 The Faculty of Social Work’s research centres, programs and chairs include Walls to Bridges, the Lyle S. Hallman Chair in Child and Family Welfare, the Manulife Centre for Community Health Research and the Social Innovation Research Group.

 Graduates of our program have pursued successful careers in higher education, teaching, government and the private sector.